heptarch/heptarch.github.io/drafts/demon.md

-And so the Duke of Buckingham and Chandos—disappointed in politics, business, the whole backward scheme of his life—formulates the terms of an offer he will later describe as ``inspired lunacy''.
+And so the Duke of Buckingham and Chandos—disappointed in politics, business, the whole backward scheme of his life—formulates the terms of an offer he will later describe as "inspired lunacy''.
 Ellen accepts.

 <p align="center">
   ■